Clubs & Organizations

 Our favorite event during the year is always ABX Airband though.
 Held during the spring semester, Airband invites groups or individual students to perform a dance routine, rap, or any other talent in front of an audience.
 It’s a great way for everyone to relax before finals start and canned food received during the event is donated to a local food shelter!
 At Airband, we sponsor three scholarships: the Janie Bagan Memorial Scholarship, given to a deserving English major; the Eleanor Hutton Scholarship, awarded to a worthy female majoring in Physical Education; and the Mary-Margaret Justis Scholarship, given to a female who displays outstanding leadership.

 Our brother fraternity is Sigma Iota, the men in red and black.
 We often share joint activities with them, such as Bid Turn-In and various social functions.
-It’s hard to sum up how much Alpha Beta Chi means to each one of us.
 We proudly wear our letters on every day possible.
 The sisters, current and alumni, cherish the closeness and love we have for each other.
-Emory & Henry College is just 4 years but the sisterhood will live on in our hearts till the day we die.
-Alpha Beta Chi will forever live in each of us.

 Delta Omicron Pi